 Walk, hike, bike, fish or just play!
-Aurora has over 100 parks and 6,000 acres of open space to help you maintain an active lifestyle.
+Aurora has 97 developed parks and over 5,000acres of open space to help you maintain an active lifestyle.
 Park hours are 5 a.m. to 11 p.m. daily.

 Park amenities vary; however most parks have playground equipment, picnic tables and nearby hike/bike trails.
-Nineteen of the parks have reservable shelters; all other shelters are free and first come, first served during park hours.
+Twenty city parks have reservable shelters; all other shelters are free and first come, first served during park hours.

 Stay connected with Parks, Recreation & Open Space (PROS)